-- Any disability to which the Disability Discrimination Act 1995 applies, including both permanent disabilities and any temporary disability with a duration of 12 months or more.
+- Any disability to which the Equality Act 2010 applies, including both permanent disabilities and any temporary disability with a duration of 12 months or more.

 - Absence from work on the advice of a registered medical practitioner.

-Prolonged absences (absences for more than six months consecutively in the period relevant to the conferment of the title of Professor or Reader) which were agreed by the individual with the institution but which do not fall into one of the categories above.
-They include:
+d.
+Prolonged absences (absences for more than six months consecutively in the period relevant to the conferment of the title of Professor or Reader) which were agreed by the individual with the institution, but which do not fall into one of the categories above.
+These include:

-Any other personal circumstances which are considered to have had a significant impact on an individual’s ability to produce the expected volume of research outputs in the period relevant to the conferment of the title of Professor or Reader.
+d.
+Any other personal circumstances considered to have had a significant impact on an individual’s ability to produce evidence related to their chosen pathway criteria (e.g. the expected volume of research outputs) in the period relevant to the conferment of the title of Professor or Reader (i.e. COVID-19).

 Frequently asked questions

 Q. Does the application go back to the Faculty &/or Professional/Service Areas?

 A. All applications are provided by HR to the Faculty PVC &/or Executive Lead for the Professional Services areas.
 The Faculty is asked for the local view of the applicant and then at the Shortlisting Panel a School representative (normally the School Director) will present the case and lead discussion.
 The Faculty make a recommendation to the University panel regarding the academic standing of the applicant within their School/Faculty.
 For Professional Service applications, normally a single Professional Services Panel is convened by the PVC RKE with appropriate staff involvement and any case is normally presented by the Head of the relevant Professional Service Area.